 In this article, we will:

 - Answer “What is a CV vs resume?”

-- Look what to include in a curriculum vitae (CV) and resume.
+- Consider what to include in a curriculum vitae (CV) and resume.

-- Explain the difference in a resume and CV.
+- Explain the difference between a resume and a CV.

 - Provide an example of a CV and a resume sample for comparison.

 What is the difference between a CV and a resume?

 In the U.S., the most notable difference between a resume and a CV is their formats.
 A CV provides a thorough picture of a job applicant’s capabilities and can be any length necessary to convey a job seeker’s qualifications.
 And while a resume might use one of three formats, a CV does not have a standard format.